OwlWorksInnovations/lumina-local-video-player/README.md

 # Lumina Player

-Lumina is a desktop offline video player designed for organized course viewing.
-It provides a youtube-like environment for playing local videos with automated organization and categorization.
+Lumina is a desktop offline video player designed for organized locally downloadedd udemy course viewing.
+It provides a youtube-like environment for playing local udemy videos with automated organization and categorization.

 ## Features

 - **Folder-Based Library**: Automatic organization of course files by selecting a root directory.
+(Udemy optimized)
 - **Categorization**: Support for tagging courses to manage content by subject or priority.
 - **Performance**: Built with Vite, Vue 3, and Electron for a responsive desktop interface.
+(Runs fast on devices with a memory footprint of ~120mb)
 - **Aesthetics**: Dark-themed interface utilizing smooth transitions and modern design principles.
 - **Development**: Developed with TypeScript for type safety and maintainability.
+- **Portability**: Can run on anything that supports electron (Linux, Windows, Mac)

 ## Screenshots